ZamfirescuStefan/Monitor_Implementation/README.md

 Implement a monitor that resolves bounded producer/consumer problem using semaphores.

-The program is compiled with command: gcc monitor.c -o exe pthread
+## The program is compiled with the command:

+$ gcc monitor.c -o exe -pthread

-.And run with:
+## The program is run with:
- ./exe 3 2 1
+$ ./exe

+## The stuctucture for the input is:
+* size of buffer
+* number of producers
+* values of producers
+* number of consumers
+* values of consumers